Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

     The `--yes`, or `-y` accepts all the defaults from the wizard.

-1. Create an `index.html` file in this directory.
-Before typing anything else, in this file start typing the word `html`.
-A pop-up should appear, and if you choose the html:5 template it will create the basic HTML structure that is needed.

-1. Include a script reference like this:
-    ``` javascript
-    <script src="printHobbies.js"></script>
-    ```

-1. Open `index.html` in Chrome and verify in the console area of devtools that it works.

-1. Open in IE11 and verify that it does not work.
-It does not understand the ES6 syntax.

-1. READ ONLY (make no changes): There are several ways to "transpile" code from ES6 down to ES5.
-One way is using babel.
-It can be used several ways including from the command line.
-One approach would be to install babel globally.
-Installing globally isn't always desirable.
-It makes it harder to manage the versions of the tools being used and can cause developers more manual work.

 1. Open the `package.json` and look at the dependency sections.
 It's currently empty.
 Close the file.

-1. Add the babel CLI to the new package.json dev dependencies with this command:
+1. READ: Previously we used browserify from the command line because it was installed globally.
+It is better to add these dependencies to our project because the versions of dependencies can vary by project.

+1. Uninstall the global usage of browserify by using this command, from anywhere at the command line.

     ```
-    npm install --save-dev babel-cli
+    npm uninstall -g browserify
     ```

-    a shortcut for `--save-dev` is
+1. Add browserify to this new project by executing this command from the command line, be sure you are in the `browserifyModules` directory, the same as the package.json.

     ```
-    npm install -D babel-cli
+    npm install --save-dev browserify
     ```

+1. In the package.json file find the scripts object and add this property to it:

+    ```json
+    "bundle": "browserify src/source.js -o dist/bundle.js"
+    ```

+1. Delete any /dist directory that you may have and test your new script by running this from the command line: `npm run bundle`

+    You should see no errors and the /dist directory should be created.

+1. Now, let's get the code to work on IE11.
+Add tools for babel to the new `package.json` dev dependencies with this command:

+    ```
+    npm install -D @babel/cli @babel/core @babel/polyfill
+    ```

+    -D is a shortcut for `--save-dev`

 1. Open the `package.json` and look at the new entries in the dev dependencies section.
+Hoer over their names to read the descriptions.
 Close the file.

 1. READ: You may notice a `package-lock.json` file being created.
-This is a new approach to be able to go back to previous versions of your package.json.
+This helps to manage when multiple modules depend on similar modules with different version numbers.
 You can ignore this for now, but it could be checked in to your repo in the real-world. (https://docs.npmjs.com/files/package-lock.json)

-1. Add a `babel-preset-env` to the dev dependencies.
-Babel uses this to know how to transpile to a specific version.
+1. Add a `@babel/preset-env` to the dev dependencies.
+Babel uses this to know how to transpile for different targets.
     ```
-    npm install babel-preset-env -D
+    npm install @babel/preset-env -D
     ```

 1. The last thing needed for the setup is a configuration file called `.babelrc`.
 Create this file in your main project directory - at the same level as your `package.json` file.
 In this file, add this content, which specifies to use the preset we just installed.
-    ```
+    ```json
     {
         "presets": [
-        ["env", {
-        "targets": {
-            "browsers": [
-            "Chrome >= 52",
-            "FireFox >= 44",
-            "Safari >= 7",
-            "Explorer 11",
-            "last 4 Edge versions"
+            "@babel/env"
         ]
-        },
-        "useBuiltIns": true
-        }]
-    ]
     }
     ```

 1. READ (take no action): we want to execute the babel command to turn our ES6 code into ES5.

-    Because you have installed `babel` into node_modules, you could specify the CLI tool in the node_modules directory like this:
+    Because you have installed `babel` into node_modules, you could specify the CLI tool in the node_modules directory like this command which compiles all items in `/src` directory to `/dist`

     ```
     ./node_modules/.bin/babel src --out-dir dist